Tourism in Perth: National parks

 Avon Valley is a national park located 47 km northeast of the Perth CBD.
 In the springtime there is a diverse range of wildflowers.
-Toilets, water, shaded areas and wood barbecues are available for use, however entry and camping fess apply.
+Toilets, water, shaded areas and wood barbecues are available for use, however entry and camping fees apply.

 John Forrest National Park is a national park in the Darling Scarp, 24 km east of the Perth CBD.
 It was the first national park in Western Australia.
 There are several walking trails within the national park, including along the former route of the Eastern Railway.

 Yanchep is a national park 42 km north of the Perth CBD.
 The park is noted for its caves, native bush and koala colonies.
-It also offers cultural educational programmes offered in partnership with the local Nyoongar aboriginal people.
+It also offers cultural educational programmes offered in partnership with the local Noongar Aboriginal people.

 Sunset Coast

-Sunset Coast refers to the coastal section of the metropolitan Perth, north of the Swan Rivers.
+Sunset Coast refers to the coastal section of the metropolitan Perth, north of the Swan River.
 This includes Marmion Marine Park, a protected area inhabited by tropical fish, Australian Sea Lions, and Bottlenose Dolphins, and traversed by Humpback Whales.
 North of Marmion is Hillarys Boat Harbour, which includes Sorrento Quay and AQWA, the Aquarium of Western Australia).

 Cottesloe Beach hosts Sculpture by the Sea, an annual public exhibition of sculptures.
 Tourist Drive 204, also known as Sunset Coast Tourist Drive, is a designated route from North Fremantle to Iluka along existing coastal roads.

 Heirisson Island

 Heirisson Island is located in the Swan River, between East Perth and Victorias Park suburbs, under Causeway elevated street.
 It has a protected area inhabited by Kangaroos, Ducks and other birds.
-It is open for people to walk or ride their bicycles into the area. in 2017, there are at least 5 western grey kangaroos.
+It is open for people to walk or ride their bicycles into the area.
+In 2017, there were at least five western grey kangaroos on the island.
 Outside the protected area there are places for other amenities as well such as the picnic, fishing and barbecue places.
 Dogs and pets are also allowed in this area.

-Walking all way to the end of Causeway street in East Perth location, you can find some restaurants facing the Swan River, bike & kayak renting services, swan river boat tours and a children's park.
+Walking all way to the end of the Causeway in East Perth, you can find some restaurants facing the Swan River, bike and kayak renting services, swan river boat tours and a children's park.